What's in this Pakistan currency guide?

 - Once your funds are received by the provider the converted PKR amount will be transfered to the recipient account you specify in Pakistan.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Pakistani rupee deposited into the recipient bank account in Pakistan and less margins and fees kept by the banks!
+Use our Send to Pakistani Rupee calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Pakistani Rupee deposited into the recipient bank account and less margins and fees kept by the banks!